 Mikele Rauch MA, LMFT

-Since 1983, Mikele Rauch, LMFT, has worked with men and women specializing in the areas of physical, sexual, religious, and ritual abuse and violence, utilizing art, music, bodywork and mindfulness practices to the work of recovery.
+Since 1983, Mikele Rauch, LMFT, has worked with survivors of sexual trauma of all genders, specializing in the areas of physical, sexual, religious, and ritual abuse and violence, utilizing art, music, bodywork and mindfulness practices to the work of recovery.
 She was co creator of MaleSurvivor Weekends of Recovery in 2001 and is Founder of Taking Back Ourselves.
-She is the author of Healing the Soul after Religious Abuse: The Dark Heaven of Recovery, Praeger Publications,. www.mikelerauch.com
+She is the author of Healing the Soul after Religious Abuse: The Dark Heaven of Recovery, Praeger Publications,. www.mikelerauch.com.
+She is Executive Director of Taking Back Ourselves and is in private practice in Brookline, MA.
+Pronouns: she, her, hers.